Codyh0076/codespaces-rails/README.md

-# GitHub Codespaces ♥️ Ruby on Rails
+# GitHub Codespaces ♥️ Ruby on Railsimages/linux/Ubuntu2004-Readme.md

 Welcome to your shiny new Codespace running Rails!
 We've got everything fired up and running for you to explore Rails.